jambouree/Rowdymon/README.md

 * Simply navigate to rowdymon.netlify.app and enjoy!

 ## Soundtrack
-1. Download VLC Media Player (you will need this to run .mod files
+1. Download VLC Media Player (you will need this to run .mod files)
-2. Download tracks from this repository main/soundtrack
+2. Download tracks from this repository's main/soundtrack

 # INFO